Montreal-based project takes a stand to improve safety and inclusivity in local party spaces

 Jessica Simps: How did PLURI start?

-Éliane Thivierge: The idea first came to mind was when I was in a festival in Germany and I had just written this piece in Rave Ethics (the zine) and I had my notes which were basically like my diary.
-This festival had open workshops you could just sign up to run and I was like, I could do a workshop about sexual harassment on dance floors “How to flirt on a dance floor”.
+Éliane Thivierge: The idea first came to mind was when I was at a festival in Germany and I had just written this piece in Rave Ethics zine, and I had my notes, which were basically like my diary.
+This festival had open workshops you could just sign up to run, and I was like, I could do a workshop about sexual harassment on dance floors called 'How to flirt on a dance floor'.

-Zoë Christmas: Whether they were electronic musicians or in the raver scene or would go to punk shows at Casa [de Popolo].
+Zoë Christmas: . . . whether they were electronic musicians or in the raver scene or would go to punk shows at [Montreal venue] Casa [del Popolo].

-CP: For me, I’m a partygoer and a musician and a lot of my friends work putting together parties.
-I’ve seen some of my guy friends who have a little less of a background in feminism I’ve seen them accidentally exclude people first hand, I know that they have good intentions and they just needed somebody to make the connection for them.
+CP: For me, I’m a partygoer and a musician, and a lot of my friends work putting together parties.
+I’ve seen some of my guy friends who have a little less of a background in feminism accidentally exclude people firsthand.
+I know that they have good intentions, and they just needed somebody to make the connection for them.